dothanhdat1413/Cyber_security_practice/DES_AES/Readme.md

 # DES and AES Encryption Implementation

-This project implements the Data Encryption Standard (DES) and Advanced Encryption Standard (AES) algorithms for file encryption and decryption.
+This midterm project implements the Data Encryption Standard (DES) and Advanced Encryption Standard (AES) algorithms for file encryption and decryption.
 It provides a simple command-line interface to encrypt and decrypt files using both algorithms.

 ## Features